The following workshops will be offered at the 2023 IWC Conference

 Experience Level: Open to all skill and experience levels.

 Equipment: Students will need to wear suitable clothing for working safely.
-Remember basket reed can snag your clothing.
-Also, we will be setting up dye stations the last day.
+Remember, basket reeds can snag your clothing.
+Also, we will be setting up dye stations on the last day.
 Please bring an apron and 1-2 old towels for covering your basket when not weaving.
 Also needed are craft scissors, an awl, pencil, measuring tape or ruler, 6 wooden spring type clothespins, and a smaller bucket or basin for soaking your weavers.
 Do not buy any of the above if you do not have them as I will bring extra for shared use in class.

 Material Fee: $60

 Are you ready for the ultimate color class?
 Over our three days together we will experiment, explore, and play with a variety of methods of working with color in spinning.